PaddlePaddle/docs/docs/api_guides/low_level/parameter_en.rst

 .. note::
   The `paddle.fluid.*` APIs are deprecated.
 Please use the latest Paddle API versions instead.

 Model parameters are usually weights and bias in the model.
 In Paddle's dynamic graph mode, they correspond to the :code:`EagerParamBase` class.
 Model parameters are learnable variables that have gradients and can be optimized.
-In Paddle, custom parameters can be created using :ref:`cn_api_paddle_create_parameter` .
+In Paddle, custom parameters can be created using :ref:`api_paddle_create_parameter` .

-You can configure properties related to model parameters using :ref:`cn_api_paddle_ParamAttr` .
+You can configure properties related to model parameters using :ref:`api_paddle_ParamAttr` .
 The configurable options include:

 - Initialization method
 - Regularization